BYU Ballroom Dance Company: Organization

 The BYU Ballroom Dance Company has 160 members and is currently composed of five teams.
 It is directed by Curt and Sharon Holman.
 The five teams include: The Touring Company, directed by Curt and Sharon Holman; The Showcase Company, directed by Brent Keck; Ensembles I (intermediate), II, and III (beginning), directed by staff members.

-In addition to the team directors, Mandi Johnson plays a central role in the program as the Ballroom Dance Department Secretary, managing daily office affairs, student logistics, and management at Dancesport competitions.
+Medleys

+BYU’s Ballroom program competes 2 medleys that change themes every three years.
+They compete one latin medley which consists of the 5 dances Cha Cha, Rumba, Samba, Jive, and Paso Doble.
+They also compete one standard medley which consists of the 5 dances Waltz, Tango, Foxtrot, Quickstep, and Viennese Waltz.
+The medleys below are the themes that they have used.